Flowminder/FlowKit/deployment/README.md

   of the machine to be provisioned and the username of the provisioning user.
   Note that this user needs admin permissions because it needs to be able to install packages on the system.
-For a cloud VM the provisioning user will typically be the root user
+For a cloud VM the provisioning user will typically be the root user.

+  You should also set `PROVISIONING_PLAYBOOK` to either `provision.yml` or `provision-dev.yml`.
+In addition to the standard provisioning tasks (the same as in `provision.yml`), the latter will also install Python 3 via `pyenv` and clone the FlowKit repository at `/home/flowkit/code/FlowKit`.

   Optionally, you can also set the environment variables `FLOWKIT_USER_NAME` and `FLOWKIT_USER_PASSWORD_SHA512`.
 These specify the username and (hashed)